 The map below illustrates missing 1Hz measurements in the GDRs, with respect to a 1 Hz sampling of a nominal repeat track.
-As Diode/DEM mode is used, only few missing measurements are detected over land (during calibrations).
-But it doesn't mean that all available measurements over land are exploitable (see [9]).
+Missing measurements occur over land, especially regions with high relief.
+This is normal for use of median tracking mode.